-Have you experienced The Feminization of Leadership?
-Please take the time to share your stories.
-And as always, thanks for stopping by, I appreciate it.
+Please take the time to comment, I’d love to hear your opinion on this topic.
+And as always thanks for stopping by, I appreciate it.